llbranstetter/llbranstetter/README.md

 # 💫 About Me:
 ## Hi, I'm Leah! :frog: <br>
 - :computer: Masters student in computer science and digtial arts at Guarini School of Graduate Studies
+- :shield: Working on a master's thesis in cybersecurity
+- :woman_scientist: Member of Dartmouth's Trust Lab (advisor - Christophe Hauser)
 - :mortar_board: Graduated from Dartmouth College with a background in VR, design, and animation; check out my [website](https://llbranstetter.wixsite.com/leah-branstetter-por) to learn about my past projects
 - :books: Starting research into AI and machine learning in January
-- :video_game: Interested in AI, software engineering, game development, and digital arts
+- :video_game: Interested in AI, cybersecurity, UI/UX, and digital arts
 - :sparkles: Looking to collaborate on creative and artistic projects